 Even if you do get vaccinated, that doesn’t totally eliminate your chances of getting shingles.
 At the very least your symptoms will be lessened and you won’t have to deal with them for as long as you would have if you didn’t get the vaccine.

 It’s important to note these vaccines are only intended as prevention methods.
-They are not used to treat shingles if it has already appeared.
+If you have already received a shingles diagnosis, the vaccine will not help cure the condition.